Updated: Feb 12

 After 15 minutes of baking, you need to remove the Dutch oven lid.
 Then resume baking for 45 minutes at 400 degrees F. If you are at a high altitude, you might need to bake as much as 80 minutes in total.
 If using loaf pans, bake at 450 degrees for 15 minutes, and then lower heat to 400 degrees for 45 minutes.

 Remove from the oven, and let cool on the counter for about 15 minutes.
 Then dump the bread out on a cooling rack.
 It is best to let it cool completely before slicing it.
 But I've never been able to accomplish this as the loaf is half eaten before it's even warm!
 Slather with some lovely grass-fed butter or your favorite spread

 I'm working on a Pictoral Step-by-Step Recipe for Sourdough with about 5 different flavor variations!
-If you want this for yourself, sign up for my Monthly Membership and it will be posted for April 2020.
-Sourdough can be tough to master at first, and when I first started making it, it was helpful to have pictures showing excatly what each step looks like.
+If you want this for yourself, sign up for my Monthly Membership.
+Sourdough can be tough to master at first, and when I first started making it, it was helpful to have pictures showing exactly what each step looks like.